Skip to:

 Author: Germain, S.

 • Cambridge Journal of International and Comparative Law Conference.
 (Conference) Cambridge, UK (2013).
-Panel Member.
-Invited speaker.
+Panel Member Invited speaker.

 Paper: Teaching Legal Traditions in an Untraditional Environment: Notes of an Instructor on the Teaching of Comparative Law in a Maximal Security Prison